-Attribute Syntax Configuration Access SNMP Access MIB File Object Comments Telephony Config File Start Integer W, required None N/A N/A Typelengthvalue25411The MTA config file MUST start with this attribute.
-Telephony Config File End Integer W, required None N/A N/A Typelengthvalue2541255This MUST be the last attribute in the MTA config file.
-Telephony MTA Admin State ENUM W, required R/W MTA Device MIB pktcMtaDevEnab led Used to enable/disable all telephony ports on the MTA.
+Attribute Syntax Configuration Access SNMP Access MIB File Object Comments Telephony Config File Start Integer W, required None N/A N/A Type length value 254 1 1 The MTA config file MUST start with this attribute.
+Telephony Config File End Integer W, required None N/A N/A Type length value 254 1 255 This MUST be the last attribute in the MTA config file.
+Telephony MTA Admin State ENUM W, required R/W MTA Device MIB pktcMtaDevEnabled Used to enable/disable all telephony ports on the MTA.
 Applies to the MTA side of the embedded-MTA or the entire stand-alone MTA.
 Allows blanket management of all telephony ports (external interfaces) on the device.
 The state of the MTA is controlled by this MIB Object.
 For more information about this object, refer to the MTA MIB [2].
-Realm Organization Name String W, required (Secure Provisioning Flow) W, Optional (Basic and Hybrid Provisioning Flows) R/W MTA Device MIB pktcMtaDevReal mOrgName The value of the X.500 name organization name attribute in the subject name of the service provider certificate.
-Solicited Key Timeout Integer W, optional R/W N/A pktcMtaDevProv SolicitedKeyTim eout This timeout applies only when the Provisioning Server initiated key management (with a Wake Up message) for SNMPv3.
+Realm Organization Name String W, required R/W MTA Device MIB pktcMtaDevRealmOr gName The value of the X.500 name organization name attribute in the subject name of the service provider certificate for MSO KDC.
+Solicited Key Timeout Integer W, optional R/W N/A pktcMtaDevProvSoli citedKeyTimeout This timeout applies only when the Provisioning Server initiated key management (with a Wake Up message) for SNMPv3.
 It is the period during which the MTA will save a nonce (inside the sequence number field) from the sent out AP Request and wait for the matching AP Reply from the Provisioning Server.
 Since there is a default value, this is optional.

-Attribute Syntax Configuration Access SNMP Access MIB File Object Comments Reset Kerberos ticket information Integer3 2 W, optional R/W MTA Device MIB tKrbTickets Security Specification [5] allows the Kerberos tickets associated with any of the application server (Provisioning Server or CMS) to be stored in the MTA NVRAM until ticket expiry.
+Reset Kerberos ticket information Integer32 W, optional R/W MTA Device MIB Tickets Security Specification [5] allows the Kerberos tickets associated with any of the application server (Provisioning Server or CMS) to be stored in the MTA NVRAM until ticket expiry.
 In order to control the invalidation of the tickets stored in NVRAM, this MIB attribute is used to communicate the required action to the MTA.
 Upon receiving this attribute in the config file, an MTA MUST take the specified action.
 Refer to [2] for more information.